 Similar tax return standards apply to taxpayers.
-Specifically, a taxpayer will also not be subject to an underpayment penalty if there is substantial authority that supports the tax return position or if the tax return position has a reasonable basis and the position is disclosed on the taxpayer's return.
+Specifically, a taxpayer will

+Solutions Manual for Taxation of Individuals and Business Entities 2016 Edition 7th Edition by Spilker also not be subject to an underpayment penalty if there is substantial authority that supports the tax return position or if the tax return position has a reasonable basis and the position is disclosed on the taxpayer's return.
 Thus, based on the stated facts, Randy's client would also not have to disclose the position on its tax return to avoid penalty.